-- Atmospheric constituents are important trace gases that are closely related to global climate change, air quality and pollution, atmosphere energy budget, and atmospheric thermal structure, dynamics, and chemistry. - □ Lidar techniques provide one of the best ways to monitor atmospheric constituents with high resolution and accuracy. - ☐ Among them, resonance fluorescence lidar, differential absorption lidar, and Raman lidar are the most promising techniques for constituent measurements. - DIAL involves lots of parameters in its lidar equation.
+- ☐ Atmospheric constituents are important trace gases that are closely related to global climate change, air quality and pollution, atmosphere energy budget, atmospheric thermal structure, dynamics, and chemistry. - ☐ Lidar techniques provide one of the best ways to monitor atmospheric constituents with high resolution and accuracy. - ☐ Resonance fluorescence lidar, differential absorption lidar, and Raman lidar are the most promising techniques for constituent measurements, all providing spectral information to distinguish constituent species. - □ DIAL involves lots of parameters in its lidar equation.
 For simple case where the ON and OFF wavelengths have small separation, the problem can be dramatically simplified.
-More considerations are required when dealing with other cases.
+More considerations are required when dealing with other cases. - ☐ The essential point for Raman lidar is to detect the specific spectra of interested species while avoiding the aerosol scattering in the Raman-shifted channel.
+Thus, only aerosol extinction will be dealt with in deriving constituent density.
+Aerosol extinction can be safely estimated by introducing Angstrom exponent.
+The error introduced by Angstrom uncertainty is much less than the lidar ratio or backscatter coefficient.